City Arts Centre, Dublin: Origins

+Community arts

 As the 1970s progressed, the organisation became more culturally politicised, linking in with the radical community arts movement in the UK.
-This fruitful collaboration resulted in a wider world view and a move to work for a different perspective on culture, one that recognised difference and the rights of people with regard to cultural equality.
-Linking with similar projects that had emerged (notably City Workshop and Moving Theatre in Dublin and Neighbourhood Open Workshops in Belfast) in Ireland by the early 1980s, the community arts movement grew to be a force for change, resulting in new policies and perspectives that challenged the cultural orthodoxy.
-In 1984 the representative group CAFE (Creative Activity For Everyone) was formed, with Grapevine as a founding member.
+This collaboration resulted in a wider worldview and a move to work for a different perspective on culture, one that recognised differences and the rights of people with regard to cultural equality.
+Linking with similar projects that had emerged (notably City Workshop and Moving Theatre in Dublin and Neighbourhood Open Workshops in Belfast) in Ireland by the early 1980s, the community arts movement grew to be a force for change, resulting in new policies and perspectives that sought to challenge cultural orthodoxy.
+In 1984, the representative group CAFE (Creative Activity For Everyone) was formed, with Grapevine as a founding member.

-Grapevine's artistic programme grew alongside its philosophical awareness and this programme was diverse and multifaceted and took place both within the centre, around the suburbs of Dublin and throughout Ireland.
-Examples of this diversity can seen through its street theatre programme, directed by Thom McGinty (later to become the Diceman), hair cutting, street fashion design studio, audio art, street events, gigs and random acts of fun in public places.
+Grapevine's artistic programme grew alongside its philosophical awareness and was diverse and multifaceted, taking place within the centre, around the suburbs of Dublin and throughout Ireland.
+Examples of this diversity include its street theatre programme, directed by Thom McGinty (later to become the Diceman), hair cutting, street fashion design studio, audio art, street events, gigs and random acts of fun in public places.
 They had an innovative visual arts programme directed for a while by artist John Carson, later of Artangel in the UK.
 This included early shows by John Kindness amongst others including an exhibition of drawings from the survivors of Hiroshima, organised in association with a young U2.